 “A long-gigging jazz singer” (excerpt by The Seattle Times), Stephanie Porter has performed at just about every club, festival, arena and theater in the PNW.
 She has been recipient of an Earshot Golden Ear Award for top vocalist.
 That evening Earshot's Director mentioned it was the year of "The Peoples Choice".

 In the 1990's Stephanie was an early member of Hit Explosion, one of the most popular Dance Party Bands on the West Coast.
 During that time the band opened for Chaka Khan, Kansas, Cameo, Michael McDonald, Glenn Frey and many others.

 Stephanie is a natural born jazz vocalist and enjoys singing music of all styles.
 Her voice has been used in commercial jingles, television and motion pictures.
-A full throated voice that can also be airy and sultry.
+A full throated voice that can also be airy and demure.
 A style all her own with hints of Chris Conner, Sarah Vaughan and Anita O'Day.
 Stephanie is true to the songs she sings, always honest with the audience listening and enveloped in creativity with her band.